WendyOrtiz1251/CVrep/README.md

 3. “CalcAccur”

 Description:
 It calculates correlations between the trait value and the predicted breeding values, using the output files from ASReml analysis.
 It calculates the genomic prediction accuracies (see Options).
 Creates ASReml status report file.

 Usage:
 calcAccur(ngroups, nreps, skipnum, genomichh=T, h2)

 Options:
-If “genomichh=F” (default), it uses the heritability from each cross-validation fold to calculate the accuracy If “genomichh=T”, the user also needs to provide the genomic heritability (argument “h2”).
-The accuracy is calculated  by dividing with the genomic heritability.
+If “genomichh=F” (default), it uses the heritability from each cross-validation fold to calculate the accuracy If “genomichh=T”, the user also needs to provide the genomic heritability (argument “h2”), so that the accuracy is calculated  by dividing with the square root of the genomic heritability.

 Other arguments:
-“Groups” is the number of cross validation groups “skipnum” is the number of lines to skip when reading the ASReml “.sln” files (depends on the number of fixed effects in the model and the number of their levels in the data)
+“Groups” is the number of cross validation groups “skipnum” is the number of lines to skip when reading the ASReml “.sln” files (depends on the number of fixed effects in the model and the number of their levels in the data).

 Requirements:
 It loads the R workspace saved from function “CreateCVgroups”.